microsoft/cloudsqlworkshop/cloudsqlworkshop/06_Manage_and_Optimize_AzureSQLMI/readme.md

     EXEC sp_readerrorlog;
     ```

     You can read the SQL Server ERRORLOG just like SQL Server.
-Note: there are many events are may not be relevant to you and are events logged as part of managing the service.
+Note: there are many events that may not be relevant to you and are events logged as part of managing the service.

 ### Create a SQL Agent Job